sunny2109/SAFMN/README.md

 ---
 ### News
+- [2023-04-17] The SAFMN ranks Top6 for overall performance in the NTIRE2023 ESR challenge.
-- [2023-04-03] The SAFMN variant ranks Top3 for model complexity in the NTIRE2023 ESR Challenge.
+- [2023-04-17] The SAFMN variant ranks Top3 for model complexity in the NTIRE2023 ESR Challenge.
 - [2023-03-22] The code and checkpoint for the NTIRE2023 Efficient Super-Resolution Challenge is available [here](https://github.com/sunny2109/SAFMN/tree/main/NTIRE2023_ESR).
 - [2023-03-22] The pre-trained model with high-order degradation on the LSDIR dataset is available.
 - [2023-03-13] The source codes, checkpoints and visual results are available.